kresli/mstb/README.md

 ### HOW TO EXTEND MODEL

-You can't.
+Simply, you can't.
 Once model is created is non extendable.
 There is good reason for it.
-It would bring vulnerability to your bundle.
-If one of existing keys would be replaced by new type eg `title: types.string` to `title: types.number` your could end up with runtime errors if your `setTitle()` expect work with string.
-There for mixin and extending is no go for now. **Composition** to the rescue!
+It would bring vulnerability to your bundle if one of existing keys would be replaced by a new type eg `title: types.string` to `title: types.number` your could end up with runtime errors if your `setTitle()` expect work with string.
+There for mixin and extending is no-go for now. **Composition** to the rescue!

 Just simply create another bundle which will contain additional model keys plus required model and expose any controller member.